-Q: What is the difference between Classic and Skate skiing?
+What is the difference between Classic and Skate skiing?

-A: Classic skiing (or diagonal stride) is the more traditional form of Nordic skiing.
-Skate skiing uses a "skate" method of skiing, similar to ice skating using skis on snow.
+Classic skiing (or diagonal stride) is the more traditional form of Nordic skiing.
+Skate skiing uses a skating motion, similar to ice skating or rollerblading.
 Both types of skiing are taught and developed within BBNT.

-Q: Do athletes need a Bogus Basin Nordic Pass?
+Do athletes need a Bogus Basin Nordic Pass?

-A: Yes, all athletes need a Bogus Basin Nordic Ski season pass for the winter.
+Yes, all athletes need a Bogus Basin Nordic Ski season pass for the winter.

-Q: How does team information get communicated to parents?
+How does team information get communicated to parents?

-A: The team communicates to parents through regular email from BBNT coaches and BBNT Board.
+The team communicates to parents through regular emails from BBNT's coaches and Executive Director.
 There is also an event calendar on our website.

-Q: What are the volunteer expectations for parents?
+What are the volunteer expectations for parents?

-A: BBNT relies heavily on parent volunteers for most aspects of the team's programming, from fundraising, Bogus Challenge race series, team family socials, to name a few.
+BBNT relies heavily on parent volunteers for many aspects of the team's programming, including fundraising, Bogus Challenge races, and team family socials.
 Parents are expected to volunteer for events throughout the season.

-Q: Do athletes need their own Nordic skis to be on the team?
+Do athletes need their own Nordic skis to be on the team?
 How do I get ski equipment?

-A: Seasonal leases are available for Youth Rec and first year Devo Team athletes new to skiing.
-The rentals are limited and are on a first-come, first-service basis.
+Seasonal leases are available for Youth Rec and first year Devo athletes new to skiing.
+Rentals are limited and on a first-come, first-service basis.
 Please note that BBNT gear is for use at practices, on race trips, and any time your athlete is skiing at Bogus Basin.
 Gear cannot be checked out for personal trips.
 Adult team members should own their own gear.

 Low-cost buying opportunities include the BBNT Ski Swap in the fall.
-Also check with local used / consignment outdoor shops like Outdoor Exchange.
-Local retailers Idaho Mountain Touring and World Cycle also run BBNT bulk gear orders every Sept-Oct.
+Also check with local used/consignment outdoor shops like Outdoor Exchange.
+Local retailers Idaho Mountain Touring and World Cycle also run BBNT bulk gear orders every fall.

-Q: What other equipment is needed for winter ski practice on the mountain?
+What other equipment is needed for winter ski practice on the mountain?

-A: Other gear needed for your child for every "on snow" practice include flexible ski pants, ski jacket, warm layers, hat/gloves, head lamp.
+For every "on snow" practice, athletes should have flexible ski pants, ski jacket, warm layers, hat/gloves, and a head lamp.
 Think athletic attire for running in cold weather.
-Youth Rec Team has optional jacket winter lease option; Devo Team athletes have the option of purchasing team jackets.
+Check out our team store for great clothing options.

-Q: Is there transportation to Bogus Basin Nordic Center in the winter?
+Is there transportation to Bogus Basin Nordic Center in the winter?

-A: Youth Rec athletes and their families must provide transportation to/from dryland training and Bogus Basin Nordic Center for on-snow practices during the winter.
-Devo and Comp athletes can ride in the team van to/from the Nordic Center; this transportation fee is included in the tuition.
+Youth Rec families may opt for the transportation add-on for van rides to/from Bogus Basin Nordic Center for on-snow practices during the winter.
+Devo and Comp athletes can ride in the team van to/from the Nordic Center.
+This transportation fee is included in tuition.

-Q: Are there races that my child can participate in?
+Are there races that my child can participate in?
 Does my child have to race to be part of the Nordic team?

-A: Participating in ski races are always optional.
+Participating in ski races is always optional.
 If your athlete chooses to race, local races at Bogus Basin are a great way to try it out.
-The Bogus Challenge Community Series includes 5-6 races scheduled throughout the winter.
+The Bogus Challenge Community Race Series includes 5-6 races scheduled throughout the winter.
 These races provide an opportunity for athletes to race in a supportive and fun atmosphere.
 The Intermountain Youth Festival (IYC) is another great chance for younger athletes (U14 and younger) to compete in a variety of races.
-The IYC event is typically held the last weekend of February or the first weekend of March and moves locations throughout the region each year.

 BBNT also hosts and/or travels to 3 Junior National Qualifiers (JNQs) every winter.
 These are the staple races of our winter and provide the chance for our older athletes (U16-U20) to qualify to Junior Nationals in March.
-JNQs always hold races for the younger age brackets as well U10-U14
+JNQs always hold races for the younger age brackets as well U10-U14.

-Q: Do athletes need to be a member of U.S. Ski and Snowboard Association?
+Do athletes need to be a member of U.S. Ski and Snowboard Association?

-A: Yes, any athlete over the age of 12 needs to have a membership.
-US Ski & Snowboard Membership.
+Yes, any athlete over the age of 12 needs to have a US Ski & Snowboard Membership.
 U14s or under can choose the general membership.
 Every U16 should have the competitor membership.
-Please email aliya@bbnt.ski if you have questions about which type of membership you need.
+Please email tony@bbnt.ski if you have questions about which type of membership you need.